Executive Brief: Spelling is a valid way to communicate.

 Specifically, the client is exposed to one form (such as hearing the spoken sound of the letter ‘a’) that is associated with a meaning (the concept of ‘a’), and in that context they learn to express a different form (namely their movement to select the target letter ‘a’).
 They are supposed to execute their current plan for that expression, one that starts out being executed poorly (we can only observe the execution, not the plan, so it might have been planned well), during which they are trained to refine that execution until it is deemed to be accurate and reliable.
 That training involves the facilitator moving the target around and providing verbal prompts to help the client get a hit.

-And then they do this until they can reliably execute 26 or more variations on the theme.
+And then the client does this until they can reliably execute 26 or more variations on the theme.
 And then of course sequences of letters that form words and sentences are treated as more complex plans.
 It is difficult to figure out what the S2C stance is on the cognitive organization of these more sophisticated units.
-One hopes that it is not the whole gestalt thing.
+One hopes that it is not the whole gestalt error.

 Note that there are also variations in which clients do not appear to have difficulty in accurately touching whatever they chose with precision, and S2C really is focused on such higher-order sequences as words and sentences.